shbatm/MMM-RTSPStream/README.md

     - Stops all streams when module is hidden
     - Option for AutoPlay or manual starting of stream
     - Plays one or all streams (when displaying multiple)
-    - `ffmpeg` process only started when active stream window is shown and customizeable delay for shutdown after stopping.
     - *Note:* 3 simultaneous streams on a RaspberryPi 3 is about the limit for usability.
 * Support for [MMM-KeyBindings](https://github.com/shbatm/MMM-KeyBindings) module for Play/Pause Remote Control and navigation of multiple streams
-* **New:** Hardware-Accelerated Playback on the main screen, with option to use software playback on a remote browser window.
+* Hardware-Accelerated Playback on the main screen, with option to use software playback on a remote browser window.
-* **New:** When using `omxplayer`, double-clicking the play button (or longpressing PlayPause key if using MMM-KeyBindings) will play the video fullscreen.
+* When using `omxplayer` or `vlc`, double-clicking the play button (or longpressing PlayPause key if using MMM-KeyBindings) will play the video fullscreen.
 Click anywhere once (or Pause with MMM-KeyBindings) to exit.

 ### Dependencies:

-* For hardware-accelerated streaming, `omxplayer` is required.
-Install using the system package manager (e.g. `apt-get`).
-Should be installed by default for Raspberry Pi users.  *Note:* `omxplayer` will only work on the local display since the video is overlaid directly onto the display.
+* The following packages are required for the module to function fully and the installer will attempt to install them with `apt`:
+    * `ffmpeg`, `omxplayer`, `vlc`, `devilspie2`, `wmctrl`
+* For hardware-accelerated streaming, `vlc` or `omxplayer` is required.
+* For manipulating VLC's windows, `devilspie2` and `wmctrl` are used.
 * For software-decoded streaming and/or remote browser viewing:
     - Requires `jsmpeg` for front-end display of stream.
     - Requires `node-rtsp-stream-es6` Node.js module and `ffmpeg` for backend.